-In 2021, the Darwin200 tall ship will begin a 2 year voyage around the world, re-tracing Charles Darwin’s famous journey.
-The ship will stop in every major port where Darwin made landfall, including 50 one-week stays along the voyage route.
+To achieve our three objectives, the DARWIN200 tall ship will stop in every major port where Charles Darwin made landfall, including 50 one-week stays along the voyage itinerary.

-We call these Darwin200 Leaders.
-Darwin200 Leaders are the best 18-25 year old scientists and conservationists.
-They will be selected from 200 countries and states from across the globe and will be invited aboard the Darwin200 ship to receive intensive training to develop the skills they need to tackle tomorrow’s conservation problems.
+We call these DARWIN LEADERS.
+DARWIN LEADERS are the best 18-25 year old scientists and conservationists.
+They will be selected from 200 countries and states from across the globe and will be invited aboard the DARWIN200 ship to receive intensive training to develop the skills they need to tackle tomorrow’s conservation problems.